LMBroadhurst/bank_of_lewis/README.md

 Instead of having an ATM that contains the values of note20, note50, etc, as seen in my submitted solution, I would replace them with objects of the relevant currencies.
 E.g. private Usd usd, private Eur eur.
 These objects would then contain the note20/note50 values, similar to how I created the cashToAdd object with note50/note20 properties.
 The dispense logic would change slightly to access the currency object, then the available notes.

 A problem that would occur when working with different currencies is that they do not have equal denominations.
 E.g. USD has a $1 note, whereas in the UK it would be a £1 coin.
 Unless you assume all denominations are equal this would add another layer of complexity.

+## What I enjoyed about building this app

+- The Pandora's Box of problems and solutions that come from the challenge.
+When looking at the challenge briefly it seems relatively simple, but when digging into the problem lots of different scenarios arise.
+Really enjoyed having those moments thinking everything was working, to then test another scenario and find another fire to fight.
+- When writing my tests I found that I hadn’t considered what would happen if you entered a negative number, and it ‘dispensed’ -1 note.
+It was a funny moment for me because when I first started coding I found tests a little tedious as I thought ‘I can see it works, what’s the point’.
+It was a great full circle moment.
+- Solving the problem was one challenge and I had a 80% functional logic sequence but the presentation of the code was bad, making the debugging/coding required to get the last 20% a nightmare.
+It made me refactor all the code required to dispense notes successfully into a much cleaner format, which was a very rewarding process.
+It allowed me to make much more sense of the code and completing the functionality was a lot more fun than pre-refactoring.

+## What I could improve

+- I haven’t done extensive testing in Spring Boot before and this was a big challenge for me.
+I think my service layer tests are relatively good but my controller tests definitely need improvement.
+The problem was I was unsure what to return from my controller methods (ResponseEntity, simple String, etc).
+I decided on ResponseEntity as it seemed to have good support from sites such as StackOverflow but when I went to test I struggled to find good resources that matched the way I did it.
+In hindsight I wish I just used the Spring documentation from square 0.
+- I’m not sure whether the algorithm I’m using for getting the best match of notes is the most optimal to use.
+As mentioned, I kept finding extra problems and scenarios that helped me to improve and reiterate more efficient ways to solve problems.
+I’m sure if I spent more time on it I would have a more efficient way of dispensing notes.
+- My code at the beginning didn’t follow SOLID principles correctly and it led to me losing a lot of time confused & refactoring code that should have been done properly from the start.
+E.g. I would have code checking whether there were enough notes in the ATM and matching the notes together in the same ‘block’.
+I should have broken the code/problem into much more modular pieces, like the end product (hopefully) is.
+Key point as it really highlighted how making the code readable for you and the wider team you are in is crucial.

+# Thanks for reading/downloading my app!
+### Any feedback email me at lewis1broadhurst@gmail.com :)